openforcefield/openff-docs/source/install.md

 This guide describes how to install OpenFF software within your own user account.
 Note that this does not require sudo/root access.

 :::{admonition} Existing Conda/Mamba Installations
-If you have an existing Mamba installation, you can use it and skip steps 1 and 2 above.
+If you have an existing Mamba installation, skip steps 1 and 2 below.
 If you have an existing Conda installation, see [](existing_conda).
 :::

 1. Download the appropriate MambaForge installer from the [MambaForge repository].
 Use [Mambaforge-MacOSX-x86_64] on a Mac and [Mambaforge-Linux-x86_64] on Linux/WSL.